Skip to main content

 FieldDescriptionExample

-InstructionsWhat Annie should do”Always check CloudWatch logs first”
+InstructionsWhat Annie should always consider”Always check CloudWatch logs first”

 FormattingHow Annie structures responses”Use bullet points, include severity”